 EQ12 What is the main UNFPA added value in the country/territory context as perceived by national stakeholders?

-Assumption to be assessed Indicator/Criteria Source of information Method and tools for data collection EQ12 Assumption 1: Assumes that UNFPA has added value in one or more areas within the country/territory context.
-Examples of activities that were influential for the results in a program area.
-The perceptions of key national stakeholders.
-Senior stakeholders at GVT Ministries, UNCT, UNFPA CO, and IP agencies UNFPA program reporting documents.
-Site Visits Document review Key stakeholder interviews
+Assumption to be assessed Indicator/Criteria Source of information Method and tools for data collection EQ12 Assumption 1: Assumes that UNFPA 1.
+Examples of activities that were 1.
+Senior stakeholders at GVT 1.
+Document review has added value in one or more areas within influential for the results in a program Ministries, UNCT, UNFPA CO, 2.
+Key stakeholder the country/territory context. area. and IP agencies interviews 2.
+UNFPA program reporting 2.
+The perceptions of key national documents. stakeholders.
+3. Site Visits